iddekingej/blgui/Readme.txt

 WARNING
 =======
-This is version is a early 0.1 development version.
-It is not yet feature compleet or bug free.
+This is version is an early 0.1 development version.
+It is not yet feature complete or bug free.

 ABOUT
 =======
-Function : This program list information about all block devices in a nice gui.
+Function : This program list information about all block devices in a nice GUI.
            Note: This program is only for displaying information, it is not possible to mount or change the drives.
 Os       : Linux
 License  : Gpl
 Version  : 0.1

-BUILDIG
+BUILDING
 =======

-For building this program the following is neccesary:
+For building this program the following is necessary:

 *QT/KDE + dev packages v 5.2 or higher
 *libblkid + dev packages
 *CMake and c++

 Building the exec_program:
-* cmake .
+* cmake.
 * make
 * make install

 Running:
-THis program can run as normal user , but running under root (with kdesu) will show slightly more indeformation (see next section).
+This program can run as normal user, but running under root (with kdesu) will show slightly more information (see next section).
-Note: When there is a umounted disk in a cd-rom/dvd drive, the program wil take more time to startup.
+Note: When there is an unmounted disk in a cd-rom/dvd drive, the program will take more time to start up.

-FUNCIONS
+FUNCTIONS
 ==================
 This program displays information about:
 * Physical drives